-I, Kiranben Girishbhai Chovatia, hereby confirm that all statements and undertakings specifically made or confirmed by me in this Red Herring Prospectus, about or in relation to myself as a Selling Shareholder and my portion of the Offered Shares, are true and correct.
+I, Kiranben Girishbhai Chovatia, hereby confirm that all statements and undertakings specifically made or confirmed by me in this Draft Red Herring Prospectus, about or in relation to myself as a Selling Shareholder and my portion of the Offered Shares, are true and correct.
+I, Kiranben Girishbhai Chovatia, assume no responsibility for any other statements, disclosures and undertakings made or confirmed by, about or relating to the Company, its business, the other Selling Shareholders or any other person(s) in this Draft Red Herring Prospectus.

-Name: Kiranben Girishbhai Chovatia Place: Surat Date: August 25, 2021
+Name: Kiranben Girishbhai Chovatia